Joan Christine Murray - age: 83

 (December 23, 1937 to January 31, 2021

-A committal service will be announced at a later date.
-Burial will be at the family plot in St. Mary s Cemetery in Biddeford.
+A committal service will be held on Saturday, July 16, 2022 at 11am at the family plot in St. Mary's Cemetery in Biddeford.

 Today we rejoice in Joan Christine Murray’s reunion with her son, John Murray II, husband, John Murray, Momma and Poppa, her brothers- Donald, Norman, Harold, Raymond, Joseph and her sisters- Mary, Irene, Theresa, Martha -- all now in Heaven.
 Joan ascended into Heaven in the arms of her savior Jesus Christ and in whose arms carried her home alas.